The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 DON’T HAVE A GPS?
 YOU SHOULD.

-Look, I believe every hiker and backpacker should be self-sufficient, and that includes knowing how to practice smart navigational skills in the outdoors.
+I believe every hiker and backpacker should strive to be self-sufficient, and that includes knowing how to practice smart navigational skills in the outdoors.

 MINARET LAKE HIKE ELEVATION PROFILE